karlseguin/the-little-redis-book/en/redis.md

 We already mentioned that making frequent trips to the server is a common pattern in Redis.
 Since it is something you'll do often, it's worth taking a closer look at what features we can leverage to get the most out of it.

-First, many commands either accept one or more set of parameters or have a sister-command which takes multiple parameters.
+First, many commands either accept one or more sets of parameters or have a sister-command which takes multiple parameters.
 We saw `mget` earlier, which takes multiple keys and returns the values:

 	keys = redis.lrange('newusers', 0, 10)
 	redis.mget(*keys.map {|u| "users:#{u}"})